wsphillips/Conductor.jl/docs/src/basics.md

 properties of the parent compartment (for example, equilibrium potentials, membrane capacitance, and geometry) influence the magnitude of intracellular current produced by conductances.

-Finally, connections between neurons can be explicitly defined with [`Synapse`](@ref synapses), which defines a directed edge from a presynaptic compartment to a postsynaptic compartment.
+Finally, connections between neurons can be explicitly defined with a `NetworkTopology`, which stores a multilayer graph representation of the neuronal network.
 A [`NeuronalNetworkSystem`](@ref networks) constructs and manages the equations that govern synaptic conductances between neurons.

 ## Simple Two Neuron Simulation